-- Agglomerative Hierarchical clustering method allows the clusters to be read from bottom to top so that the program always reads from the sub-component first then moves to the parent whereas Divisive Hierarchical clustering uses top-bottom approach in which the parent is visited first than the child.
+- Agglomerative hierarchical clustering method allows clusters to be read from bottom to top so that the program always reads from the sub-component first then moves to the parent; whereas, divisive hierarchical clustering uses top to bottom approach in which the parent is visited first then the child.

-- Agglomerative hierarchical method consists of objects in which each object creates its own clusters and these clusters are grouped together to create a large cluster.
-It defines a process of continuous merging until all the single clusters are merged together into a complete big cluster that will consist of all the objects of child clusters.
-However, in divisive clustering, the parent cluster is divided into smaller cluster and it keeps on dividing until each cluster has a single object to represent.
+- Agglomerative hierarchical method consists of objects in which each object creates its own clusters, and these clusters are grouped together to create a large cluster.
+It is a process of continuous merging until all the single clusters are merged together into a complete big cluster that will consist of all the objects of child clusters.
+However, in divisive clustering, the parent cluster is divided into smaller clusters, and it keeps on dividing until each cluster has a single object to represent.

-Chameleon is a hierarchical clustering algorithm that overcomes the limitations of the existing models and the methods present in the data warehousing.
-This method operates on the sparse graph having nodes: that represent the data items, and edges: representing the weights of the data items.
+Chameleon is a hierarchical clustering algorithm that overcomes the limitations of the existing models and methods present in Data Warehousing.
+This method operates on the sparse graph having nodes that represent data items and edges which represent the weights of the data items.

-This representation allows large dataset to be created and operated successfully.
-The method finds the clusters that are used in the dataset using two phase algorithm.
+This representation allows large datasets to be created and operated successfully.
+The method finds the clusters that are used in the dataset using the two-phase algorithm.

-- Second phase uses an agglomerative hierarchical clustering algorithm to search for the clusters that are genuine and can be combined together with the sub-clusters that are produced.
+- The second phase uses an agglomerative hierarchical clustering algorithm to search for the clusters that are genuine and can be combined together with the sub-clusters that are produced.

-- A virtual data warehouse provides a collective view of the completed data.
-A virtual data warehouse has no historic data.
-It can be considered as a logical data model of the containing metadata.
+- A Virtual Data Warehouse provides a collective view of the completed data.
+A Virtual Data Warehouse has no historic data.
+It can be considered as a logical data model of the given metadata.

-- Virtual data warehousing is a ‘de facto’ information system strategy for supporting analytical decision making.
-It is one of the best ways for translating raw data and presenting it in the form that can be used by decision makers.
-It provides semantic map – which allows the end user for viewing as virtualized.
+- Virtual Data Warehousing is a ‘de facto’ information system strategy for supporting analytical decision-making.
+It is one of the best ways for translating raw data and presenting it in the form that can be used by decision-makers.
+It provides a semantic map—which allows the end user for viewing as virtualized.

-- An active data warehouse represents a single state of the business.
-Active data warehousing considers the analytic perspectives of customers and SUPPLIERS.
-It helps to deliver the updated data through reports.
+- An Active Data Warehouse represents a single state of a business.
+Active Data Warehousing considers the analytic perspectives of customers and suppliers.
+It helps deliver the updated data through reports.

-- Snapshot refers to a complete visualization of data at the time of extraction.
+- A snapshot refers to a complete visualization of data at the time of extraction.
 It occupies less space and can be used to back up and restore data quickly.

 - A snapshot is a process of knowing about the activities performed.
 It is stored in a report format from a specific catalog.
 The report is generated soon after the catalog is disconnected.

-- XMLA specifies MDXML as the query language.
-In the XMLA 1.1 version, the only construct in MDXML is an MDX statement enclosed in the tag
+- XMLA specifies MDXML as a query language.
+In the XMLA 1.1 version, the only construct in the MDXML is an MDX statement enclosed in the tag.

-- In ODS, data can be scrubbed, resolved for redundancy and checked for compliance with the corresponding business rules.
-This data store can be used for integrating disparate data from multiple sources so that business operations, analysis and reporting can be carried while business operations occur.
-This is the place where most of the data used in current operation is housed before it’s transferred to the data warehouse for longer term storage or archiving.
+- In ODS, data can be scrubbed, resolved for redundancy, and checked for compliance with the corresponding business rules.
+This data store can be used for integrating disparate data from multiple sources so that business operations, analysis, and reporting can be carried out.
+This is the place where most of the data used in the current operation is housed before it’s transferred to the Data Warehouse for longer-term storage or archiving.

-- An ODS is similar to your short term memory where it only stores very recent information.
-On the contrary, the data warehouse is more like long term memory storing relatively permanent information.
+- An ODS is similar to the short-term memory where it only stores very recent information.
+On the contrary, the Data Warehouse is more like long-term memory, storing relatively permanent information.